FAQ

 The first rule of thumb is this: Don’t nominate two or more family members to work together after your death (co-trustees).
 The risk of conflicts, family disharmony, wasting assets, and involving the Court to resolve disputes is many times higher when multiple people must sign every document and agree on every small step of the administration.
 There are so many decisions that can put a stop to the process of settling your estate, such as when to sell your securities, what CPA to hire, whether to fix up your home for sale, or which real estate agent to use to sell your home.
 When there is no agreement, the task does not get done until someone forces the issue by going to court, costing everyone time and money.
 There may be a lingering power struggle between family members that plays out during the trust administration, resulting in siblings who no longer speak to each other after your death.
 That said, the trustee must follow the language of your trust, be prudent and reasonable with your finances, and must answer to your beneficiaries when making decisions.
 So naming only one person at a time is always best.

 A professional trustee does these tasks on a daily basis as part of his or her job, and can do them much more efficiently than a family member who is unfamiliar with trust administration.
 A professional won’t have a conflict of interest with any of the family members, and they won’t have to deal with a period of mourning before getting busy with the administration.
-Also, while professionals are entitled to the exact same compensation as a family trustee, the family trustee will generally hire an attorney to guide the administration process, assist with the formal accounting, and minimize liability.
-So the advantages of a professional are many: lower attorney fees, no conflicts of interest, less chance of litigation, more efficient management, and quicker ultimate distribution of the assets.
+Also, while professionals are entitled to the exact same compensation as a family trustee, the family trustee will generally hire an attorney to guide the administration process, prepare the many documents required, communicate with upset beneficiaries, assist with the formal accounting, and minimize liability.
+So the advantages of a professional trustee are many: lower or no attorney fees, no conflicts of interest, less chance of litigation, more efficient management, and quicker ultimate distribution of the assets.
 Most family beneficiaries are immensely relieved to learn they will not have the burden of being a trustee or executor.

 Q: WHEN SHOULD I REVIEW MY EXISTING ESTATE PLAN?

 A: You should review your estate plan every five years, whenever a major transition occurs in your family (such as a wedding, divorce, your minor child turns 18, or death of a family member), or when the estate tax law changes.
-For existing clients, Laura can assist you with a complimentary estate checkup by phone every five years.
-As part of her commitment to her clients, after each estate checkup she will provide an updated Durable Power of Attorney for no charge.
+For existing clients, we can assist you with a complimentary Trust Checkup by phone every five years.
+As part of our commitment to our clients, after each Trust Checkup we will provide an updated Durable Power of Attorney for no charge.

-If you live elsewhere, ask your friends and colleagues for referrals to their estate planning attorneys.
+A: If you are NOT a current client with us, ask your friends, colleagues, and financial professionals for referrals to their estate planning attorneys.
 Or you can check with your local bar association for a referral to a competent estate planning attorney in your area.